rayrobert398/swift-openstack-ansible-os_developer/doc/source/configure-swift.rst

    to Object Storage.

-   If this value is ``False``, then by default, only users with the admin or ``swiftoperator`` role are allowed to create containers or manage tenants.
+   If this value is ``False``, then by default, only users with the admin role or role set in ``swift_operator_role`` are allowed to create containers or manage tenants.

    When the backend type for the Image Service (glance) is set to ``swift``, glance can access the swift cluster